I. Principles of stain removal

-Oil stains: Wipe with a clean cloth or soft-bristle brush dipped in gasoline, then wash with warm water
+Oil stains: wipe with a clean cloth or soft-bristled brush dipped in gasoline, then wash with warm water

 Blue ink stains: New stains are immediately immersed in cold water and can be removed by rubbing with soap.
 Old stains are dipped in 2% oxalic acid solution, then washed with detergent, and finally washed with water

-Red ink stains: New stains are soaked in cold water to remove floating colors, and then soaked in washing solution for about 15min.
-Old stains are washed with detergent first, then rubbed with 10% alcohol solution or potassium permanganate solution
+Red ink stains: New stains are soaked in cold water to remove floating colors, and then soaked in washing solution for about 15 minutes.
+Old stains are washed with detergent first, then rubbed with 10% alcohol solution or with potassium permanganate solution

 Ballpoint pen oil: After soaking in cold water, wipe with benzene or carbon tetrachloride, or soak in cold water, apply toothpaste and rub with a small amount of soap, then remove with alcohol